 As of December 31, 2004, Russell C. Horowitz, Ethan A. Caldwell, Peter Christothoulou and John Keister, our founding executive officers, beneficially owned 54% of our outstanding capital stock, which represented 93% of the combined voting power of our outstanding capital stock.
-Upon completion of the Class B common stock and preferred stock offerings, these founding executive officers will beneficially own 42% of all of our outstanding capital stock, excluding any shares that may be purchased by them in the Class B common stock and preferred stock offerings and the shares of Class B common stock issuable upon conversion of the preferred stock being offered in the preferred stock offering, which will represent 91% of the combined voting power of our outstanding capital stock.
+Upon completion of the Class B common stock and preferred stock offerings, these founding executive officers will beneficially own 40% of all of our outstanding capital stock, excluding the shares of Class B common stock issuable upon conversion of the preferred stock being offered in the preferred stock offering, which will represent 90% of the combined voting power of our outstanding capital stock.